jjaakko/fake-news-classifier/index.markdown

 [god pic]

 We can again see the different topics that our target word “God” occurs in.
-Whereas the real news articles are most likely to discuss “God” in a somewhat typical, common or neutral way, it is pretty clear that the fake news version of “God” is more often talked about in terms of Islam or the Jewish culture (perhaps to disrespect and contemn other religions).
+Whereas the real news articles are most likely to discuss “God” in a somewhat typical Christian/Western, common or neutral way (for the US), it is pretty clear that the fake news version of “God” is more often talked about in terms of Islam or the Jewish culture (perhaps to disrespect and condemn minority religions).

 ## Future Work
 To see more technical next steps, please see our [technical report](link to technical report).